Importing & Scene Editing

 - Snap: Snap selected element to surfaces or other elements

-- Text: Insert text box in 3D space
+- Text: Insert a text box in 3D space

 - Delete: Remove selected elements from the scene